memfault/memfault-cloud-android/README.md

 demonstrates the functionality of this library.
 Feedback from user interactions is logged to LogCat and displayed as Toasts.

-Before building the app, make sure to update the Project API key in `SampleViewModel.kt`.
+Before building the app, make sure to update the Project key in `SampleViewModel.kt`.

 ### Adding the SDK to your project